Strong Secrecy for Cooperative Broadcast Channels

-where the union is over all PMFs $Q_{U_0,U_1,U_2,X}$, each inducing a joint distribution $Q_{U_0,U_1,U_2,X}Q_{Y_1,Y_2|X}$.
+where the union is over all PMFs $Q_{U_0,U_1,U_2,X}\in\mathcal{P}(\mathcal{U}_0\times\mathcal{U}_1\times\mathcal{U}_2\times\mathcal{X})$, each inducing a joint distribution $Q_{U_0,U_1,U_2,X}W_{Y_1,Y_2|X}$.
 Then the following inclusion holds:

-Furthermore, $\mathcal{R}_\mathrm{I}$ is convex and one may choose $|\mathcal{U}_0|\leq|\mathcal{X}|+5$, $|\mathcal{U}_1|\leq|\mathcal{X}|$ and $|\mathcal{U}_2|\leq|\mathcal{X}|$. \end{theorem}
+Furthermore, $\mathcal{R}_\mathsf{I}$ is convex and one may choose $|\mathcal{U}_0|\leq|\mathcal{X}|+5$, $|\mathcal{U}_1|\leq|\mathcal{X}|$ and $|\mathcal{U}_2|\leq|\mathcal{X}|$. \end{theorem}

 The proof of Theorem \ref{TM:inner_bound} relies on a channel-resolvability-based Marton code and is given in Section \ref{SUBSEC:inner_proof}.
-Two key ingredients allow us keeping $M_1$ secret while still utilizing the cooperation link to help Receiver 2.
+Two key ingredients allow us to keep $M_1$ secret while still utilizing the cooperation link to help Receiver 2.
 First, the cooperation strategy is modified compared to the case without secrecy that was studied in \cite{Goldfeld_BC_Cooperation2014}, where $M_{12}$ conveyed information about \emph{both} private messages as well as the common message.
-Here, the confidentiality of $M_1$ restricts the cooperation message from containing any information about $M_1$, and therefore, we use an $M_{12}$ that is a function of $(M_0,M_2)$ only.
-Since the protocol requires Receiver 1 to decode the information it shares with Receiver 2, this modified cooperation strategy results in a rate loss in $R_1$ when compared to \cite{Goldfeld_BC_Cooperation2014}; the loss is expressed in the first mutual information term in \eqref{EQ:region_inner1} being conditioned on $U_0$ rather than having $U_0$ next to $U_1$.
+Here, the confidentiality of $M_1$ restricts the cooperation message from containing any information about $M_1$, and therefore, we use an $M_{12}$ that is a function of the decoded $\big(\hat{M}^{(2)}_0,\hat{M}_2)$ only.
+Since the protocol requires Receiver 1 to decode the information it shares with Receiver 2, this modified cooperation strategy results in a rate loss in $R_1$ when compared to \cite{Goldfeld_BC_Cooperation2014}; the loss is expressed in the first mutual information term in \eqref{EQ:region_inner1} being conditioned on $U_0$ rather than having $U_0$ next to~$U_1$.

 The second ingredient is associating with each $m_1\in\mathcal{M}_1$ a resolvability-subcode that adheres to the construction for Lemmas \ref{LEMMA:soft_covering} and \ref{LEMMA:typicallity} described in Section \ref{SEC:soft_covering}.
 By doing so, the relations between the codewords in the Marton code correspond to those between the channel states and its input in the resolvability problem.
-Marton coding combines superposition coding and binning, hence the different roles the state sequences $\mathbf{S}_0$ and $\mathbf{S}$ play in our resolvability setup.
-Reliability is established with the help of Lemma \ref{LEMMA:typicallity}, while invoking Lemma \ref{LEMMA:soft_covering} ensures strong secrecy.
+Marton coding combines superposition coding and binning, hence the state sequences $\mathbf{S}_0$ and $\mathbf{S}$ play different roles in our resolvability setup.
+Reliability is established with the help of Lemma \ref{LEMMA:typicallity}, while Lemma \ref{LEMMA:soft_covering} essentially produces strong secrecy.

 The inner bound from Theorem \ref{TM:inner_bound} is tight for SD- and PD-BCs, giving rise to the new strong secrecy-capacity results stated in Theorems \ref{TM:SDBC_secrecy_capacity} and \ref{TM:PDBC_secrecy_capacity}.